 A non-occupant borrower can buy or refinance his own primary residence with an FHA loan.
 For example, a parent who helped his child purchase her first home using an FHA loan because she did not qualify initially on her own can get another FHA loan.
 The lender considers how long the non-occupant co-borrower owned the previous home with his child and his motivation for refinancing or buying a new home using an FHA loan.
 Circumstances which compel the co-borrower to acquire another FHA loan must make sense to the lender.
 The lender may reject the new loan if it appears the borrower is trying to finance investment property.

-When a non-occupant co-borrower buys another home, the FHA may require that the previous home have substantial equity.
+When a non-occupant co-borrower buys another home, the FHA co-borrower guidelines may require that the previous home have substantial equity.
 When relocating to another area, the maximum mortgage on the previous home must represent a 75 percent loan-to-value (LTV) ratio.
 The LTV ratio compares the loan balance to a home's value.
-A loan with a non-occupant co-borrower can exceed 75 percent LTV if the borrowers are related by blood, marriage, or law, or they can document evidence of a longstanding, family-type relationship.
+A loan with a non-occupant FHA loan co-signer can exceed 75 percent LTV if the borrowers are related by blood, marriage, or law, or they can document evidence of a longstanding, family-type relationship.
 Such loans can only be used for the purchase or no-cash-out refinance of a one-unit property.